Liaquat Ali Khan: Early life and education

 According to his family, Khan gained sufficient prestige that the British East India Company recognised him with titles such as Rukun-al-Daulah, Shamsher Jang and Nawab Bahadur, which they say were later inherited by his sons.
 The validity of those titles has been questioned because the family estates in Uttar Pradesh were diminished as a result of the Indian Rebellion of 1857, after which Uttar Pradesh itself ceased to be an autonomous area.
 His family had deep respect for the Indian Muslim thinker and philosopher Syed Ahmad Khan, and his father had a desire for young Liaquat Ali Khan to be educated in the British educational system.
 He was sent to Aligarh Muslim University (AMU), where he earned degrees in law and political science.

 In 1913, Khan attended the Muhammadan Anglo-Oriental College (now Aligarh Muslim University), graduating with a BSc degree in Political science and LLB in 1918, and married his cousin, Jehangira Begum, also in 1918, however the couple later separated.
+At Aligarh, he expanded his range of interests, captaining the cricket team and learning to play chess; he also continued his musical education by studying classical Hindustani vocal music and taking piano lessons.
 After the death of his father in 1919, he attended Oxford University's Exeter College to pursue his higher education.
 In 1921, Khan was awarded the Master of Law in Law and Justice, by the college faculty who also conferred on him a Bronze Medallion.
 While a graduate student at Oxford, Khan actively participated in student unions and was elected Treasurer of the Majlis Society—a student union founded by Indian students to promote the Indian students' rights at the university.
 He was called to the Bar at the Inner Temple of London in 1922 but never practised.